JonPSmith/Net.LocalizeMessagesAndErrors/README.md

 # Net.LocalizeMessagesAndErrors

 This library provides extra code to make it easier to support in different languages in your .NET application (_known as [localization](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/localization#make-the-apps-content-localizable) in .NET_).
 The code in this library _wraps_ the .NET's localization services with a nicer front-end that makes the localization parts easier to code and understand.
+It supports .NET 6 and .NET 7.

-The AuthP is an open-source library under the MIT licence and the NuGet package can be found here ???.
-The documentation can be found in the GitHub wiki and see ReleaseNotes for details of changes.
+This library is an open-source library under the MIT licence and the NuGet package can be [found here](https://www.nuget.org/packages/Net.LocalizeMessagesAndErrors).
+The documentation can be found in the [GitHub wiki](https://github.com/JonPSmith/Net.LocalizeMessagesAndErrors/wiki) and see [ReleaseNotes](https://github.com/JonPSmith/Net.LocalizeMessagesAndErrors/blob/main/ReleaseNotes.md) for details of changes.

 ## Why I built this library